bzfisher/bzfisher.github.io/_drafts/2014-07-24-angular-controller-unit-testing.markdown

 	];
 });
 {% endhighlight %}

-And then, in order to utilize the controller in your page, do the following:
+And then, in order to utilize the controller in your page, do the following in your html:

 {% highlight html linenos%}
 <body ng-controller="injectCtrl">
 		<p ng-repeat="item in data">{% raw %}